ryanmimrie/ryanmimrie.github.io/whmavi.md

 ---

 ## Quick Summary
 Within-Host Model of Acute Virus Infection (WH-MAVI) is an agent-based mathematical model of within-host virus dynamics during acute infection.
-It has been designed to be highly customisible, user-friendly, and reproducible without requiring a detailed understanding of mathematics or coding.
+It has been designed to be highly customisible, user-friendly, and reproducible without requiring a detailed understanding of mathematics or coding to run.

 ## How to run WH-MAVI
 Running WH-MAVI is a two stage process: